Kokan/Kokan.github.io/_posts/2019-06-16-syslog-ng-tic-tac-toe.markdown

 ```

-## next
+## What's next?

-There are a few ideas to act upon.
-But coming up and solving these kind of issues requires a state of mind.
-But I solving more complex issues with wringing code is tiresome, maybe I'll act upon that :)
+There are a few ideas to act upon, but coming up with, and then solving these kinds of issues requires a certain state of mind.
+All the same, solving more complex issues with wringing code is tiresome, so maybe I'll act upon that project next... :)